 The main benefit of fishing from a pier off the surf is the ability to fish a good distance from the shore.
-However, piers are able to attract their fair share of fish as well.
-You’ll notice a lot of pier fishermen with their rod resting on the pier rail near the end of the pier.
+However, piers are able to attract their fair share of not only fish, but fishermen as well.
+You’ll probably notice a lot of pier fishermen with their rod resting on the pier rail near the end of the pier.
 When fishing for flounder from a pier, you’ll have more success if you do the opposite.
 Hold the rod so you can cast the bait and reel in slowly where the waves are breaking closer to shore.
 Start by casting straight out behind the furthest wave from shore, and continue working your way closer to shore on each cast.
 After you’ve worked both sides, start fishing around the pier pilings right beneath the rail.
 Don’t cast, just drop the bait straight down.
 If there are no fishermen present around you, you can walk along the pier and bounce your rig along the bottom as you walk.

 How to be Successful Fishing for Flounder